-- Identify and draw the shapes of atomic orbitals. - Identify how many electrons are in an energy level. - Understand an Aufbau diagram and use it to write electron configurations of elements. - Explain the importance of electrons going up and down energy levels. - Calculate the wavelength or frequency of light given the other. - Calculate the energy of a photon. - Explain the relationship between the wavelength of light and its energy/color. - Explain why light exhibits properties of both particles and waves.
+- Identify and draw the shapes of atomic orbitals. - Identify how many electrons are in an energy level. - Understand an Aufbau diagram and use it to write electron configurations of elements. - Write orbital filling diagrams for various elements. - Explain the importance of electrons going up and down energy levels. - Explain the applications of atomic emission spectra and gas discharge tubes. - Calculate the wavelength or frequency of light given the other. - Calculate the energy of a photon. - Provide evidence that light is both a particle and a wave.